 The Emergency Recovery Project has four main activities:

 Equipment and facilities for disaster first responders ($ 14.75 million):

 With the financial support of the ERP, critical public facilities and four national agencies (the police, the fire service, the ambulance service, and the meteorological service) are repaired.
 Emergency shelters are renovated.
-Vehicles and communications equipment of emergency services are purchased and damaged equipment is replaced.
-Furthermore, disaster emergency services are trained and their organizations strengthened.
+Vehicles and communications equipment of emergency services are purchased and damaged equipment were replaced.
+Furthermore, disaster emergency services were trained and their organizations strengthened.

 Resilience of utilities services ($ 11.6 million):

 Financing focuses on the restoration of electricity services, such as upgrading transformer station houses; replacing and repairing street lighting; and increasing the performance of the power system in periods of natural disasters.
 Investments are made to increase the island’s water storage capacity to 2 days and restore pumphouses and micrometers.